SelrahcD/selrahcd.github.io/_posts/2016-11-26-ask-about-the-freelance.md

 A few days ago I was involved in a [discussion on twitter about a modeling problem](https://twitter.com/webdevilopers/status/798566284615094272).
 As a support for the discussion we were talking about a time tracking system and the concept of time sheet.
 I proposed two ways I would model the requirements.
 I indicated that I would choose one solution over the other if the concept of time sheet was really relevant for tracking, and that I couldn't find an example where it would be the case.

-A few hours later I thought that a freelance would need to have more than one time sheet opened at the same time if she worked for several clients.
+A few hours later I thought that a freelancer would need to have more than one time sheet opened at the same time if she worked for several clients.

-At work we also have a concept of freelances that wasn't really taken into account during the creation of the model which forces us to do some workarounds in order to deal with them.
+At work we also have a concept of freelancers that wasn't really taken into account during the creation of the model which forces us to do some workarounds in order to deal with them.

-This two things in mind it stroked me that freelances make for great personas when you're speaking with business people and trying to find out the properties of a system.
+This two things in mind it stroked me that freelancers make for great personas when you're speaking with business people and trying to find out the properties of a system.

-Freelances have two really interesting properties:
+Freelancers have two really interesting properties:

 * They can work for several companies/groups at the same time.
 * It's easy to think they'll leave.